FAQ

 • For an accumulation of 15 cm or more of snow: about 8 hours.

-The City met with private snow removal contractors in the fall of 2019 to present the tools available for effective coordination of snow removal operations.
-Starting this winter, the City will be e-mailing contractors authorized to perform snow removal to announce the start time of snow removal operations throughout the City.
+The city has been meeting with private snow removal contractors every fall since 2019 to present the tools available for effective coordination of snow removal operations.
+In particular, the City is e-mailing contractors authorized to perform snow removal to announce the start time of snow removal operations throughout the City.

 If you have a contractor authorized to clear your driveway, alley or parking lot, both residential and commercial, they should have received the City’s snow removal schedules by email.
 If not, ask them to contact the City.
 Armed with this knowledge, your contractor will be able to respect the City’s schedule and avoid situations such as this one.